Sandeep0907-pro/DRS-/README.md

 # DRS-
-Prerequisites : make sure that opencv , pillow , imutils modules are installed.
+Prerequisites : make sure that opencv , pillow , imutils modules are installed. video clip is added . please download to see it .
-Add your own video clip naming "clip" with "mp4" as extension.